1915 Philadelphia Phillies season

 The 1915 Philadelphia Phillies season was a season in American baseball.
-It involved the Phillies winning the National League, then going on to lose the 1915 World Series to the Boston Red Sox.
+It involved the Phillies winning the National League, then going on to lose the World Series to the Boston Red Sox.

 This was the team's first pennant since joining the league in 1883.
-They would have to wait another 35 years for their second — and another 65 years for their first World Championship.
+It would have to wait another thirty-five years for its second — and another sixty-five years for its first World Championship.